-Effective off-grid supplies can be provided and Feed In Tariffs claimed for the solar generation, by using a SMA Sunny Island inverter/battery system in conjunction with a diesel generator and a solar PV array.
+Effective off-grid supplies can be provided for remote homes, by using a SMA Sunny Island inverter/battery system in conjunction with a diesel generator and a solar PV array.

 The battery store is kept charged by the solar panels and normally supplies the loads.
 The generator is only needed if loads exceed inverter capacity or if the batteries need recharging in times of unfavourable weather.
 Whilst the generator is running it powers the loads and the Sunny Island inverter operates as a powerful battery charger to replenish the batteries.

 Generator efficiency is maximised by always being run fully loaded and so fuel & maintenance costs are minimised.